Book of Psalms 34:8 contains one of the most vivid invitations in Scripture:

-Every verse of Scripture carries a backstory, and understanding the circumstances behind Psalm 34 enriches its meaning.
+Every verse of Scripture carries a backstory and understanding the circumstances behind Psalm 34 enriches its meaning and emotional depth.
+Knowing what David was facing at the time helps readers appreciate why his words about God’s goodness carry such sincerity and conviction.

 David’s Escape and Gratitude

 Psalm 34 was written by David after his dramatic escape from King Achish of Gath (1 Samuel 21:10–15).
-To avoid danger, David pretended to be insane, and his life was spared.
-Out of this deliverance came a psalm overflowing with thanksgiving.
-His words were not abstract; they were a heartfelt response to survival and divine rescue.
+At that point in his life, David was fleeing from King Saul and living under constant threat.
+To avoid danger, David pretended to be insane and his life was spared.
+Out of this deliverance came a psalm overflowing with thanksgiving and praise.
+His words were not abstract; they were a heartfelt response to survival and divine rescue during one of the most uncertain seasons of his life.

 A Song of Invitation